 6. Black seed oil

-Apart from these EOs and carrier oils, we will also use virgin coconut or olive oil, mustard oil, neem oil and the essential oils of ginger and turmeric.
+Apart from these essential oils and carrier oils, we will also use virgin coconut or olive oil, mustard oil, neem oil and the essential oils of ginger and turmeric.

 Top 5 Essential Oil Recipes For Vitiligo